There are many organizations that provide free courses.

 Each organization that provides such courses has its own eligibility criteria.
 Additionally, there may also be an entrance test for some programs.

-The Government of Ontario has introduced many initiatives to train and recruit Personal Support Workers.
+The Government of Ontario has introduced many initiatives.

 Please note that these are time-sensitive programs.
 The information is current as of March 02, 2021.
 These programs may not be available if you’re reading this at a future date.